deuli/JackOCache/README.md

 - Creeper Pumpkin: 50% of dropping from Creepers
 - Enderman Pumpkin: 50% of dropping from Endermen
-- Skeleton Pumpkin: 50% of dropping from Skeletons
+- Skeleton Pumpkin: 50% of dropping from Skeletons, Wither Skeletons and Strays
-- Rotten Pumpkin: 50% of dropping from Zombies
+- Rotten Pumpkin: 50% of dropping from Zombies, Husks and Drowneds
-- Villager Pumpkin: 95% of dropping from Villagers
+- Villager Pumpkin: 95% of dropping from Villagers and 75% from Wandering Merchants
 - Pig Pumpkin: 35% of dropping from Pigs
-- Spider Pumpkin: 50% of dropping from Spiders
+- Spider Pumpkin: 50% of dropping from Spiders and Cave Spiders
 - Ghast Pumpkin: 80% of dropping from Ghasts
-- Slime Pumpkin: 40% of dropping from Slimes
+- Slime Pumpkin: 30% of dropping from Slimes
 - Dog Pumpkin: 65% of dropping from Wolves
 - Cat Pumpkin: 75% of dropping from Cats
 - Chicken Pumpkin: 35% of dropping from Chickens